jasonfrowe/bls_cuda/README.md

 Thank you to Canada Research Chairs, NSERC Discovery, Digital Alliance Canada, Calcul Quebec, FRQNT for financial and hardware support.

 This code was initially developed during the Bishop's University Winter Reading Week, making good use of profession development resources.

+The implementation of [TransitFit5](https://github.com/jasonfrowe/Kepler) in Python was developed by Alexis Roy (Universite de Sherbrooke) supported by an NSERC Undergraduate Student Research Award (USRA) and iREx Trottier Fellowship.

 This code is directly adopted from Kovacs et al. 2002 : A box-fitting algorithm in the search for periodic transits